ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
-v1.02 ?:
+v1.02 15th May 2006:
- * Integrated dlmalloc v2.8.4, fixing the win32 memory release problem and improving performance still further
+ * Integrated dlmalloc v2.8.4, fixing the win32 memory release problem and improving performance still further.
+Speed is now up to twice the speed of v1.01 (average is 67% faster).
- * Fixed win32 critical section implementation
+ * Fixed win32 critical section implementation.
+Thanks to Pavel Kuznetsov for reporting this.
- * Wasn't locking mspace if all mspaces were locked
+ * Wasn't locking mspace if all mspaces were locked.
+Thanks to Pavel Kuznetsov for reporting this.
+ * Added Apple Mac OS X support.

 v1.01 24th February 2006:
  * Fixed multiprocessor scaling problems by removing sources of cache sloshing